 This morning Pema Chödrön’s Facebook page shared a quote from her book, No Time to Lose: “The next time you go out in the world, you might try this practice: directing your attention to people—in their cars, on the sidewalk, talking on their cell phones—just wish for them all to be happy and well.“

-The majority of my life being in retrospect by now, I have come to the conclusion that most of my everyday thoughts are not really worth thinking.
-I don’t mean to discourage anyone else.
-And some thoughts are definitely useful, such as those needed to navigate immediate, practical problems, or to analyze important issues such as who to vote for in the upcoming presidential election.
+Well over halfway through my life, I have come to the conclusion that most of my everyday thoughts are not really worth thinking.
+I don’t mean to discourage anyone else, this is just my own personal experience.
+And I do find some kinds of thoughts useful, such as those needed to navigate immediate, practical problems or to analyze important issues around which my actions may affect the well being of my community or the world.

 So…as you are reading this, please accept my best wishes for everything in your life to flourish and bring you happiness.
 Om mani peme hung!Share on Facebook